-Ganglioneuroma (GN) is the uncommon benign member of the peripheral neuroblastic tumors (PNTs) that occur commonly in childhood[1].It arises from cells found in the sympathetic ganglia and the adrenal medulla .It is fully differentiated tumor that contains no immature elements.
-It is rare compared with other benign neural tumors such as schwannomaand neurofibromabut outnumbers neuroblastomas(NB)along the sympathetic axis by about 3 to 1.
-It is most often located in the posterior mediastinum, retroperitoneum ,uncommonly in adrenal proper [2].We present a 12 year old boy who presented with prominence of left cheek and proptosis of left eye and was diagnosed as GN of infratemporal fossa extending to adjacent structures.
+Ganglioneuroma (GN) is an uncommon benign entity of the peripheral neuroblastic tumors (PNTs) that occur commonly in childhood [1].
+It arises from cells found in the sympathetic ganglia and the adrenal medulla .
+It is fully differentiated tumor that contains no immature elements.
+It is rare compared with other benign neural tumors such as schwannoma and neurofibroma but outnumbers neuroblastomas (NB) along the sympathetic axis by about 3 to 1.
+It is most often located in the posterior mediastinum, retroperitoneum and uncommonly in adrenal proper [2] .
+We present a 12 year old boy who presented with prominence of left cheek and proptosis of left eye and was diagnosed as GN of infratemporal fossa extending to adjacent structures.